Macdonaldtown

-Macdonaldtown was previously a suburb in Sydney, in the state of New South Wales, Australia.
+Macdonaldtown was a suburb in Sydney, in the state of New South Wales, Australia.
 The suburb was incorporated into Erskineville and Newtown.
 All that remains of Macdonaldtown's legacy is Macdonaldtown railway station.
 Macdonaldtown was 4 kilometres south-west of the Sydney central business district, adjacent to the suburbs of Newtown, Eveleigh and Erskineville.
 Macdonaldtown is informally part of the region of the Inner West.